-3 Students must complete a minimum of 6 hours plus requisite laboratory courses in a twosemester sequence of a biological science plus a physical science and the requisite laboratory

-(excluding Chemistry 106) or a two-semester sequence of a physical science (excluding Chemistry 106) plus a biological science and the requisite laboratory.
+3Students must complete a minimum of 6 hours in a two-semester sequence of a biological science plus a physical science (excluding Chemistry 106) or a two-semester sequence of a physical science (excluding Chemistry 106) plus a biological science.

-4 Students may elect a course in Anthropology, Economics, Geography, Political Science, Psychology, or Sociology, excluding Geography 205.
+4Students may elect a course in Anthropology, Economics, Geography, Political Science, Psychology, or Sociology, excluding Geography 205.

-5 At least 12 hours of general electives must be 300- or 400-level courses.
+5At least 12 hours of general electives must be 300- or 400-level courses.

-6 Extended Option: Secondary Education Certification.
+6Extended Option: Secondary Education Certification.
 See College of Education section, this catalogue.

-7 Students who have credit for Math 161 may take any of these courses; students who have credit for Math 160 may take only Math 162, 185, or 241.
+7Students who have credit for Math 161 may take any of these courses; students who have credit for Math 160 may take only Math 162, 185, or 241.

-[†] Major course.
+†Major course.
 All English courses taken will be used to calculate the major GPA, which must be a 2.0.